 There are all these articles about people ‘surviving’, ‘cheating death’ or ‘defying’ the ‘terrifying’ Bolivia Death Road.
-Along with that ominous nickname, it makes cycling the North Yungas Road sound like really hairy business.
-So for all of you out there frantically googling and wondering whether you should do it on your journey through Bolivia, I thought I’d share my personal experience and what you can expect from cycling Bolivia’s Death Road.
+Along with that ominous nickname, it sounds like cycling the North Yungas Road is really hairy business… or is it?
+So for all of you out there frantically googling and wondering whether you should try this on your travels in Bolivia, I thought I’d share my personal experience and what you can expect from cycling Bolivia’s Death Road.

-(Spoiler alert: no one died while I cycled it, so I offer less sensational tales and more practical advice.)
+Spoiler alert: no one died while I cycled the Death Road, so I offer less sensational tales and more practical advice in this article

 My cycling experience